babiaxr/aframe-babia-components/README.md

 ### Data model

-The dataset returned from the parsing of the `babiaxr-querier*` components must follow this model:
+The dataset returned from the parsing of the `babia-query*` components must follow this model:

 ```
 [